KAY-imaging/OA-pipeline/README.md

 # OA-workflow
-The provided Python script is a pipeline for processing and analyzing images of vascularization using the Thermo Fisher Scientific Amira / Avizo 3D Visualization & Analysis Software (2022.2).
+The provided Python script is a workflow for processing and analyzing images of vascularization using the Thermo Fisher Scientific Amira / Avizo 3D Visualization & Analysis Software (2022.2).
 It applies a series of filters and processing techniques to enhance medical image data and extract meaningful information.
 It utilizes features provided by the Amira / Avizo software to perform these operations and save the results for further analysis.

 ![Summary.svg](Summary.svg)

-Here we want to describe how our pipeline could be implemented to characterize 3D images of vascularisation.
+Here we want to describe how our workflow could be implemented to characterize 3D images of vascularisation.
 ---
 ***Image preprocessing***
 >1.
 NIfTI dimentions converter  (**MATLAB required**)